JayKaku/What-the-Splash/README.md

 # What the Splash !

-A project made to learn and apply different concepts in Redux-saga Being new to Redux-saga here is the link tutorial I followed
+A project made to learn and apply different concepts in Redux-saga.
+Being new to Redux-saga here is to the link tutorial I followed

 ## Snapshots